V2V-GoT: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models and Graph-of-Thoughts: Conclusion

 \section{Conclusion}

 In this work, we propose a novel graph-of-thoughts reasoning framework for MLLM-based cooperative autonomous driving.
-Our proposed graph-of-thoughts includes novel reasoning steps, such as occlusion-aware perception and planning-aware prediction, which are designed to take advantage of V2V information sharing in cooperative driving scenarios and the multimodal understanding ability of MLLMs.
+Our proposed graph-of-thoughts includes occlusion-aware perception and planning-aware prediction, which are designed to take advantage of V2V information sharing in cooperative driving scenarios and the multimodal understanding ability of MLLMs.
 To verify the effectiveness of our proposed ideas, we curate the \namedataset~dataset and develop the \namemethod~model.
 Our experimental results show that our proposed method outperforms all other baseline methods.
-Moreover, the ablation study further indicates that our innovative designs in the graph-of-thoughts, such as occlusion-aware perception and planning-ware prediction, improve overall cooperative perception, prediction, and planning performance.
+Moreover, the ablation study further indicates that our innovative designs in the graph-of-thoughts improve overall cooperative perception, prediction, and planning performance.
+To facilitate open-source research, we have publicly released our \namedataset~dataset and \namemethod~code.

 { }